 Higher ROI is not always equal to how high you are going to invest in a franchise.
 However, even your little investment can produce positive returns as long as you have the perfect business structure.

-After considering all of the 5 things to expect in franchise ROI, I can say that franchising is still the best way to invest your hard-worked earnings.
-A good franchise offers you a lot of opportunities to grow in this industry, and be financially stable.
+After considering all of the 5 things to expect in franchise Return on Investment, I can say that franchising is still the best way to invest your hard-worked earnings.
+An excellent franchise opportunity provides ample room for growth in the industry and ensures financial stability.

 To sum it up, be realistic with your expectations on franchising ROI.
 You may get the same return on investment, or you may lose or win the game.
 However, if you want to be a sure champ, I encourage you to get a franchise coach who can assist you in your goal of owning a successful franchise.